cobuildlab/cobuildlab-web/src/pages/development-blog/filter-and-execute-a-mutation-with-8base.md

 ## Connect to 8base

+### 1. Create an account at 8base

+In a previous article we saw in depth everything necessary to create an account and configuration, you can review the article [here](connect-to-8base-and-make-a-query.md)

-### 1. First we go to the 8base [documentation](https://docs.8base.com/getting-started/quick-start) and Clone the Demo Repository
+### 2. The best way to start with 8base for the first time is to go to the 8base [documentation](https://docs.8base.com/getting-started/quick-start) and Clone the Demo Repository.
+They have on for React and one for Vue

     git clone https://github.com/8base/react-8base-starter-app.git

-### 2. Then we go into the project folder and do an npm install
+### 3. Then we go into the project folder and do an npm install

-### 3. Configuración del cliente
+### 4. Configuración del cliente

     APP_WORKSPACE_ENDPOINT=<workspace_endpoint>
     APP_AUTH_PROFILE_ID=<auth_profile_id>